Super-Protocol/docs/docs/marketplace/guides/log-in.md

 Super Protocol users need two types of tokens:

-- POL tokens: to pay for Polygon blockchain transactions.
+- TEE tokens to pay and receive payments in Super Protocol.
-- TEE tokens: to pay for offers and receive payments in Super Protocol.
+- POL tokens to pay for Polygon's Amoy blockchain transactions.

 Both types are necessary to place orders.
 During the testnet, Super Protocol provides free tokens for testing purposes.
 To request them, open the **Account** setting.